COLLEGE OF ENGINEERING & SCIENCE

 Professor – Mathematics and Statistics, Program Chair – Computational Analysis Modeling

-Departments: Center for Secure Cyberspace, Mathematics and Statistics
+Departments: Center for Applied Physics Studies, Mathematics and Statistics

 Professor